Tips for Safe Snow Shoveling

 "If you start experiencing chest pain, shortness of breath, nausea or lightheadedness, put down the shovel immediately and go back inside.
 If the new symptoms persist more than 5 minutes it is safest to call 911 for assistance," says Dr. Keevil, who also recommends letting someone else in the house know you'll be out shoveling, so they can check on you to make sure you're okay.

 Keep Your Hands to Yourself

-During last week's first big snowfall, emergency services doctors at UW Hospital and Clinics treated at least two individuals who'd seriously injured themselves by putting their hands inside an active snowblower to clear jammed ice and snow.
+Each year emergency services doctors at UW Hospital and Clinics treat individuals who have seriously injured themselves by putting their hands inside an active snowblower to clear jammed ice and snow.

 The advice here is simple and easy to follow: Keep your hands far away from the augur blades, and be sure to turn off the snowblower before trying to perform repairs.

 The next major snowfall is a lot closer than you think.
 Shovel smart and shovel safe.